StyraInc/rego-style-guide/README.md

 ### Prefer importing modules over rules and functions

 Importing modules rather than specific rules and functions allows you to reference them by the module name, making it obvious where the rule or function was declared.
-Additionally, well named packages help provide context to assertions.
+Additionally, well-named packages help provide context to assertions.

 **Avoid**
 ```rego